Linzee/cacheviz/README.md

 - Using fields named "x" or "y" breaks Vega's interval selection!
 There goes hours of trying to find what is wrong :D

 ## Critical assessment and future work

+### Usefulness of visualization

+Currently caches are set up and managed by users of Geocaching.
+It is not done currently but visualization like this can be useful for cache management.
+This project can be used for finding most frequented or problematic caches with specific parameters or location.

+Another possible extension of this visualization would be views allowing inspection of caches similarity.
+List of users who found each cache can be extracted and utilized for visualization of similarity.

+Visualization is still quite generic, so it can be modified for displaying any logs associated with time and location.

+### Vega

+Based on my experience with Vega I think it is really useful tool for quick building of simple visualizations.
+It can handle even interactive views but only on simple "one table" datasets.
+Some learning of language is required at first, but afterwards allows quick definition and embedding of visualizations.
+Visual style is fully customizable and can be shared between visualizations.
+Downside is that debugging of problems really painful - JSON specification does not allow for any debugging.

+### Current problems

+- Size of views (map, timeline and filters) are fixed and does not adapt to monitor size at all.
+- There are no animations explaining changes in data caused by interaction.
+(This is limitation of use Vega, it does not support animations.)
+- Interaction and filtering of data can be quite slow on some less powerful devices.
+This is probably caused by quite large amount of caches and logs and straightforward implementation of working with data, but I did not inspect this further.
+- Heatmap does not correspond to event locations fully, it is shifted a bit.